• Home

 the valve, the thermal expansion valve and sensor are operating properly.

-Low Suction Line Pressure Is Accompanied by High Superheat.
+Low Suction Line Pressure Is

 Problem lies with thermal expansion valve (figure 3-1).
 Typical thermal expansion valve problems are as